Configuration

 Root cause analysis (ARCANA)

 If root_cause_analysis is provided, ARCANA will attempt to attribute anomalies to specific features using the provided settings.
 If not provided, default settings are used.
-For detailed documentation refer to ARCANA docs.
+For detailed documentation refer to ARCANA docs and ARCANA: Root cause analysis for a full example.